saguileran/birdsongs/use.md

 bird.WriteAudio();  synth_bird.WriteAudio() # write both objects, real and synthetic
 ```
+-->

-The repository has some audio examples, in [examples/audios](https://github.com/saguileran/birdsongs/tree/main/examples/audios) folder.
-You can download and store your own audios in the same folder or enter the audio folder path to the Paths object.
+The repository has some audio examples, in [./examples/audios](https://github.com/saguileran/birdsongs/tree/main/examples/audios) folder.
+You can download and store your own audios in the same folder or enter the audio folder path to the Paths object, the package also has a function to download audios from Xeno-Canto: birdsong.util.DownloadXenoCanto().

 The audios **must** be in WAV format or birdosngs will not import them, we suggest use [Audacity](https://www.audacityteam.org/) to convert the audios without any problem.

 <!---